Summer

 2025

-Hear how charities are creating cultures of learning, collaboration and accountability by empowering teams, decentralising decision-making, and adapting in real time to changing needs.
+We heard how charities are creating cultures of learning, collaboration and accountability by empowering teams, decentralising decision-making, and adapting in real time to changing needs.

-These sessions are free, online and open to all – so do bring along others.
 You’ll leave inspired, equipped, and ready to make meaningful change, without waiting for permission.

 Agile Against the Current: Working in New Ways, When No One Else Is